 (For 11ad it seems the usage is different: the operational rate set is essentially the basic rate set (which is not used) and all devices need to be able to both tx and rx at the MCSes in the set (plus 0).
 Don’t ask me why they didn’t use the basic rate set like everyone else.
 I fear that this breaks all the other bits of the spec which talk about the basic rate set, but I currently propose to close my eyes and put my fingers in my ears.)

+At 1274.61 everything ends up in a parameter.
+The BSSBasicRateSet is a parameter, and the Basic MCS Set field is in the HT Operation parameter or in the (HT Operation row of the) SelectedBSS parameter (linebreaks inserted in a desperate attempt at increased clarity):

+If the BSSBasicRateSet parameter is empty and

+the Basic MCS Set field of the HT Operation parameter of the MLME-START.request primitive or Basic MCS Set field of the HT Operation row of the SelectedBSS parameter of the MLME-JOIN.request primitive

+is not empty, the frame shall be transmitted in an HT PPDU using one of the MCSs included in

+the Basic MCS Set field of the HT Operation parameter of the MLME-START.request primitive or Basic MCS Set field of the HT Operation row of the SelectedBSS parameter of the MLME-JOIN.request primitive.

 A set of editorial issues was identified along the way, as usual.

 Proposed changes: